datakaveri/iudx-readme/getting_started/auth/producer.md

 openssl pkcs12 -inkey privkey.pem -in <certificate file> -export -out certificate.p12
 ```

-2. Add the certificate.p12 file to the browser.
+2. Add the certificate.p12 file to the browser
-    1. With Chrome in Linux -
+    1. For Chrome in Linux -
         1. Go to **Settings > Privacy and Security** and click **More**
         2. Click the **Manage Certificates** option (Alternatively use the URL `chrome://settings/certificates` in the address bar)
         3. Under the **Your Certificates** option, click **Import** and  to the `certificate.p12` file.
 Enter the password if you have set one